EmilHvitfeldt/smltar/docs/06_ml_regression.md

     x = "Degree of n-grams",
     y = "RMSE",
-    title = "Model performance for different degrees of n-gram tokenization", subtitle = paste("For the same number of tokens,", "bigrams plus unigrams performed best") )
+    title = "Model performance for different degrees of n-gram tokenization", subtitle = "For the same number of tokens, unigrams performed best" )
 ```